 NEWS - Press Release

-For the fifth consecutive year, NAM has been ranked as the #1 ADR provider in New York State by the New York Law Journal Reader Rankings survey*.
+New York (September 21, 2016) - For the sixth consecutive year, NAM has been ranked as the #1 ADR provider in New York State by the New York Law Journal Reader Rankings Survey*.

-Additionally, NAM neutrals comprise 8 of the top 10 Mediators and 7 of the top 10 Arbitrators in the rankings.
+NAM neutrals also comprised 9 of the Top 10 Mediators and 8 of the Top 10 Arbitrators in the survey rankings.
 The NAM Mediators and Arbitrators selected represent the very best practicing ADR specialists in New York State.

 NAM’s panel is available to hear cases throughout the United States.